web-platform-tests/wpt/presentation-api/README.md

 ## Receiving User Agent Tests

 The [receiving-ua](./receiving-ua) subfolder contains receiving user agent tests to be initiated by _a controlling user agent_.
-When the controlling user agent starts running the test, it will ask a user to click a button and choose a presentation display.
+When the controlling user agent starts the test, it will ask a user to click a button and choose a presentation display.
 Once the presentation display is selected, the controlling user agent will request the receiving user agent to load and run the corresponding test placed in the [receiving-ua/support](./receiving-ua/support) subfolder.
 When the test ends, all results will appear on the controlling user agent's window.

 [editor-draft]: http://w3c.github.io/presentation-api/
 [conformance-classes]: http://w3c.github.io/presentation-api/#conformance-classes